Is your basement waterproof protected?

 Grade 3 – No water penetration or water vapour acceptable.
 Completely dry environment.

-Upon deciding what the basement usage will be, a survey will be required in order to gather site information to determine the most suitable waterproofing design.
+Upon deciding the basement usage, a survey will be required to gather site information to determine the most suitable waterproofing design.

 - New build or Existing

-- Condition of existing structure
+- Condition of the existing structure

 - Water table